- Alumni & Donors

-- French language courses accounts for the majority of class time (at least 48 contact hours) at every level, which allows students to make maximum progress during their time at the Summer School.
+- French language classes account for the majority of class time (at least 48 contact hours) at every level, which allows students to make maximum progress during their time at the Summer School.

 - At all levels, students take oral and written expression workshops with content specially adapted to students' levels, including phoentics, written methodology, and debate.